turingschool/backend-curriculum-site/module2/misc/enrollment.md

 ## Learning Goals

-* Practice creating a rails application from scratch
+* Practice creating a Rails application from scratch

+## Requirements

+- Commit every 15 minutes at a minimum (we will be looking for timestamps on commits), push to GitHub often
+- When finished, send a private message to all of your instructors with your Git repo
+- TDD Throughout.
+Tests should cover all features and all model-level validations and class/instance methods on your models.
+- include Simplecov, code coverage should be 90% or better.
+- add a .gitignore file to exclude your Gemfile and Gemfile.lock

+## Grading/Rubric

+We're mostly concerned that you're getting the features finished, but grading also includes optimal database setup, good migrations, strong ActiveRecord relationships, and complete testing.

+**Styling is also not required for this particular exercise.** If you choose to make your code to look nicer, please do so AFTER you finish all other user stories.

 ## Overview

-Create a new rails project from your command line and implement the following user stories.
+Create a new Rails project from your terminal, and implement the following user stories.
 Feel free to review any documentation/projects you have at your disposal.

 ### Students

-Let's start by creating students alone.
-You should TDD throughout.
-Styling is also not required for this particular exercise.
+Let's start by creating Students.

 #### User Can See an Individual Student